(35th Anniversary Edition)

 The construction of Magnum XL-200 was completed in April 1989.

-Today, new rides and roller coasters go thru weeks of testing to make sure everything is working correctly.
+Today, new rides and roller coasters go through weeks of testing to make sure everything is working correctly.
 In 1989 that was not the case.
-When Magnum XL-200's first train was run Cedar Point officials and arrow crews were on the platform of the ride discussing its performance.
-After return to the station from its very first run, Dick Kinzel with Jack Falfas in controls became the first person to ride the new ride.
+When Magnum XL-200's first train was run Cedar Point officials and Arrow crews were on the platform of the ride discussing its performance.
+After returning to the station from its very first run, Dick Kinzel, with Jack Falfas in controls became the first person to ride the new ride.

 Magnum XL-200 was built by Arrow Dynamics of Clearfield, Utah.
 Arrow had built several other rides for Cedar Point including: Turnpike Cars (1959-2014), Cadillac Cars (1958), Mill Race (1963-1993), Earthquake (1965-1984), Pirate Ride (1966-1996), Shoot-the-rapids (1967-1981), Cedar Creek Mine Ride (1969), Antique Cars (1969), Corkscrew (1976), Gemini (1978), White Water Landing (1982-2005) and Iron Dragon (1987).
 Magnum XL-200 was another great arrow ride for Cedar Point!